-From time to time, the Company enters into derivative financial instruments consisting primarily of warrants and options to purchase or sell equity indices and currencies.
+From time to time, the Company enters into derivative financial instruments consisting primarily of warrants and options to purchase or sell equity indices and currencies, equity swaps, foreign currency forwards, and foreign currency futures contracts.
 These derivative instruments are marked to market.
-There is deemed to be no credit risk for the options because they are traded on exchanges.
-The warrant contracts are not traded on an exchange and allow the Company to purchase underlying equities at a fixed price.
+There is deemed to be no credit risk for futures and certain options because they are traded on exchanges.
+The warrant contracts and certain options that are not traded on an exchange allow the Company to purchase underlying equities at a fixed price.
+Equity swaps represent future cash flows that are agreed to be exchanged between the Company and counterparties at set dates in the future.
+Foreign currency forward contracts are contracts to buy or sell foreign currencies at a specified price at a future point in time.